 - Spray your entire design with bleach once then IMMEDIATELY blot dry with paper towels or rags.
 You’ll want to spray about six to eight inches above your shirt as you don’t want to soak your shirt in bleach.
 You simply want the bleach mixture to make contact with the exposed parts of your shirt.
 Blotting with the towels will soak up a lot of the bleach – you want this so that the fibers of your shirt don’t wick the bleach underneath your stencil.
 Remember to blot the freezer paper surrounding the design as well – blot anywhere you see the bleach has hit.
 If the freezer paper gets too wet, the bleach will soak through and make little flecks of bleach where you don’t want it.

-- Wait and watch the design lighten and/or change color.
+- Wait and watch the design lighten and/or change from its original color.
 This can vary in time depending on the brand and color of the shirt.
 Some of mine took just 5-8 minutes to get to the color I want them at, while others took 20-30 minutes.
-Different shirts from different brands may bleach to a different color – it depends on the kind of dyes they use.
+Different shirts from different brands may bleach in different ways and a different color – it really depends on the kind of dyes used.
 When bleaching some shirts, it is difficult to tell how much lighter the design is getting, because the shirt is wet from the bleach.
 I had this issue with both of my blue Millennium Falcon shirts.

-- If you’re wanting to speed up the lightening process somewhat, you can set the shirt out in the sun for a few minutes.
+- If you’re wanting an easy way to speed up the lightening process somewhat, you can set the shirt out in the sun for a few minutes.
 The heat and UV rays help the chemical process and your results will be lighter.

-- Wash the shirt on a cold cycle by itself with 1 cup of Hydrogen Peroxide to fully stop the chemical reaction of the bleach.
+- Wash the shirt in your washing machine on a cold cycle by itself with 1 cup of Hydrogen Peroxide to fully stop the chemical reaction of the bleach.
 Don’t wash with your normal clothing as there is still bleach in the shirt.

 - Dry as normal, and revel at your amazing new creation!